 - 1. Select the Tools tab > Custom Place Manager group > Add Places. - 2.
 In the Add A Place dialog, type "HQ" in the Name field. - 3.
 In the Location field, type "fort dodge, ia" then click Save and select the match at the top of the pick list.
-(A postal code or latitude/longitude point would also be accepted, and an address is optional.) - 4.
+(A postal code or latitude/longitude point would also be accepted, and an address is optional and available if you have PC\MILER|Streets licensed and installed.) - 4.
 Select the Tools tab > Custom Place Manager group > Manage.
 You'll see the custom place that you added to the PC\MILER database listed in this dialog. - 5.
 Close the Custom Place Manager window. - 6.
-In the Route 1 window, with Stop 1 Truck Haven highlighted, press <F7> or click the Insert Stop Above button on the Routes toolbar. - 7.
+In the Route 1 window, with Stop 1 highlighted, press <F7> or click the Insert Stop Above button on the Routes toolbar. - 7.
 Type "hq" in the City field and click Add Stop or press <Enter>.
-Your custom place will appear on the list as Destination 1. - 8.
+Now your custom place will appear on the list as Stop 1. - 8.
 To calculate the new hub route, click Run.